Racine Unified School District

 Racine Unified School District (RUSD) is a school district serving the eastern portion of Racine County, Wisconsin.
 It encompasses a 100 sqmi area, and serves the city of Racine and six other towns and villages, which had a combined population of 139,193 at the 2010 census.
 RUSD is the fifth-largest school district in Wisconsin.
-It has 31 schools, with a student enrollment of 19,455.
+It has 20 schools, with a student enrollment of more than 16,000.
 The district employs 1,757 teachers and 171 administrators.